daniel-beet/acme.sh.wiki-clone/deployhooks.md

 && service unifi restart
 ```

-Example of deploying certificate to VMware ESXi (tested with version 6.7u3).
+The next example illustrates deploying certificates to VMware ESXi (tested with version 6.7u3).

 Note that by default ESXi hosts have ssh access disabled and VMware recommends
 only enabling it if necessary for administrative purposes - displaying a
 warning notice on the ESXi web interface.
 You must enable ssh on ESXi and have